wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Data-Visualisation/[HF]-Grouped-Barplot-&-Frequency-Table.md

                            "Mean Satisfaction for Math, By Year of Graduation", # title.text "Mean Satisfaction") # y_variable.text
 ```
-5. Optional Keyword Arguments for Fine-tuning of Output.
+5. Optional keyword arguments for fine-tuning of output.
 (If you wish to include some of these, edit the rhs of `=` and add them at the back of your input.)
 ```
 #                           title.font_size = 1
 #                           categories.font_size = 1